lumik/sprelay/src/sprelay/overview.md

 Sperelay application provides means to controll Velleman %K8090 relay card.
 It can be compiled as a standalone application or as a library (see @ref index "sprelay index page" for more details about compilation).

-If you want to contribute, please follow the @ref style_guide "coding style guide".
+If you want to contribute, please follow the @subpage style_guide "coding style guide".

 ## Standalone application